SergM2014/laravelDockerTemplate/README.md

 hinzufuegen!

-xdebug is enablrd for laravel 9
+xdebug is enabled for laravel 9